RunMat

 Loops vs vectorized code

-GNU Octave runs purely as an interpreter.
-Vectorized operations are fine, but loop-dominated code is often 100× slower than RunMat or MATLAB.
-Workable for small workloads; struggles at scale.
+GNU Octave runs primarily as an interpreter.
+Vectorized operations are fine, but loop-dominated code is usually its least favorable case.
+Workable for small workloads; less suitable for performance-sensitive scripts.

 Python sits in between.
 NumPy and SciPy run at C speed when code is well-vectorized, but pure Python loops are slow (often slower than Octave) unless you reach for Numba or Cython.